-- · Semiannual and annual monitoring and deviations reports (SC VII.1, VII.2 and VII.3) and the associated certification forms, - Semiannual reporting of compliance with reference to requirements under 40 CFR Part 63, Subpart VVVV for boat manufacturing (SC VII.6)
+- Semiannual and annual monitoring and deviations reports (SC VII.1, VII.2 and VII.3) and the associated certification forms. - Semiannual reporting of compliance with reference to requirements under 40 CFR Part 63, Subpart VVVV for boat manufacturing (SC VII.6)

-As previously indicated a review of files indicate that reports are complete and received in a timely manner.
+As previously indicated a review of files indicate that reports are complete and received in a timely manner in compliance with permit requirements.